Sampling Sphere Packings with Continuum Glauber Dynamics: Spectral Independence

 \begin{definition}[$V_k$] For a repulsive potential $\phi$ and $k \in \mathbb{N}$,

 \end{definition}

 \begin{definition}[Potential-weighted connective constant $\Delta_{\phi}$] \end{definition}

-\begin{theorem}[SSM for GPP, \cite{MP22Strong}] Let $\phi$ be a finite-range, repulsive potential.
+\begin{theorem}[SSM for Gibbs point process, \cite{MP22Strong}] Let $\phi$ be a finite-range, repulsive potential.
 Then for any $\lambda \in [0, e/\Delta_{\phi})$, where $\Delta_\phi$ is the potential-weighted connective constant, the family of point processes defined by $\phi$ exhibits SSM with activities bounded by $\lambda$. \end{theorem}

-In the following lemma we show that Strong Spatial Mixing gives a bound on the infinity norm of $\Psi-\mathrm{Id}$ operator.
+In the following lemma, we show that Strong Spatial Mixing gives a bound on the infinity norm of the $\Psi-\mathrm{Id}$ operator, implying spectral independence.

 \lemmaSSMSI*